 The first thing you should know about cleaning out your closet is the six months rule.
 This is a simple rule to follow and can make cleaning out your closet a lot easier.
 Essentially the rule states that if you haven’t used or needed a clothing item in the last six months, then you’re likely never going to wear it again.
 Seasonal items like coats and beanies can be excluded from this rule, but the rule holds steady for other articles of clothing.
-Having a set guideline like this can be a huge help, allowing you to quickly decide what items you should keep and what you should get rid of.
+Having a set guideline like this can be a huge help, you don’t have to strictly prescribe to a 6 month rule, especially if you’re not one to go out a lot, but having some kind of cutoff point is one of many simple ways to downsize your closet.
+It allows you to quickly decide what items you should keep and what you should get rid of without dancing round the fact that you need to have a clearout.
 In addition, this rule helps prevent you from hoarding clothing items that you “may wear again,” but in reality never will wear again.

 Form 3 Piles

 When clearing out your closet, you should place all of your clothing items in three different piles labeled keep, donate, and throw away.
 The keep pile is reserved for clothes that you want to keep in your closet, your favourite clothes or frequently used clothes.
 The donate pile are clothes that are in good condition and are still nice, you just no longer wear them, or they aren’t your style.
 The clothes in this pile may not be worn by you anymore, but they are too nice to throw away, and someone will surely get second-hand use out of them.
 Finally, the throw away pile consists of stained, damaged, or torn clothes that will likely never see use by anyone again.
 Organising your clothes into three separate categories makes the organisation process much easier, and can allow you to easily track your clothes.